-Acting for the Camera trains the student actor in the specialized demands of working for the camera.
-Topics include the difference between theatre and film acting, character development, being "real" for the camera, making adjustments to the film director, preparation, continuity in performance, reaction shots, vocal levels and blocking and business for the camera.
+Acting for the Camera trains the student actor in the speciali ed demands of working for the camera.
+Topics include the difference between theatre and film acting, character development, being real for the camera, making adjustments to the film director, preparation, continuity in performance, reaction shots, vocal levels and blocking and business for the camera.
 The method will be practical and project-based, with performance of selected scenes on video tape.

-Prerequisite: HUT110, HUT190
+Prerequisi e: HUT110, HUT190